galiacheng/weblogic-aks-hci/README.md

     Active                        : True
     ```

-    Now you are able to access the WebLogic Server workload:
+    Now you are able to access the WebLogic Server workload with URLs:

     ```bash
     # Administration Server